rnem/aws/practice-questions/AWS-Certified-Solutions-Architect-Associate/practice-exam-01.md

+# Practice Exam 1

+Click on the **Answer** button for the correct answer and its explanation.

+If this practice exam has been helpful to you please share it with others and react to this below.

+---

 ###### 1. What are the DHCP option attributes used to assign private DNS servers to your VPC?

 - 1. dns resolution and domain name